Quality Assurance Program

 - Compliance with cessation of study activity after IRB approval has expired

-The QA Central File for Clinical Trial Monitoring Reports was implemented to collect and track clinical trial monitoring findings.
+The Central File for Clinical Trial Monitoring Reports & Self-Assessment was implemented to collect and track clinical trial monitoring findings.
 The central file includes internal and external monitoring reports, such as those provided by CTSI, sponsors, or contract research organizations (CROs).
 Clinical trial monitoring reports can serve as an early warning system for institutional leadership about investigator performance issues.
-The QA program summarizes monitoring findings to report on key compliance areas.
+The QA program summarizes selected data from self-assessments in its annual report.

 All clinical trial monitoring reports must be submitted within two weeks of receipt.
 Submit monitoring reports here.